 There is good swimming in the warm waters of Lake Linnet, near the townsite, where dressing-room facilities are available.
-There is also a privately operated pool in the townsite.
 A power boat, operated between Waterton Park and Goathaunt Landing in Glacier Park, makes several trips daily up and down the lake.
 Small boats are available for hire at the townsite docks.

 Excellent fishing is found in the lakes and streams of the park.
-Upper Waterton Lake contains great lake trout, cutthroat trout, and Rocky Mountain whitefish.
-Rainbow, Dolly Varden, and eastern brook trout are also caught in park waters.
+Waterton Lakes contain great lake trout and Rocky Mountain whitefish.
+Cutthroat, rainbow, and eastern brook trout, Dolly Varden and pike are also caught in park waters.
 The Government fish hatchery, situated on Highway No. 6 about six miles north of the townsite, is frequently visited.
 Fish rearing ponds in the townsite are also open to inspection.
 The 18-hole park golf course is situated on the rolling slopes east of Mount Crandell.
 For a nominal fee, golfers may have the use of the course, as well as a small club-house situated near the first tee.